Háldi Transboundary Area

 Great rivers were used as transporting routes in trade between coast and inland.
 Famine years in Finland caused migration to the Norwegian coast, where a Finnish-related Kven minority culture was born.

 Finland, Norway and Sweden share common values and history, like “everyman’s rights” in the use of the land.
 The most important is free public access to outdoors, with some exceptions in protected areas.
 Especially on the Finnish side, the Háldi region has been important recreational destination from the beginning of the 20th century.
 During the last decades, tourism has been growing to a prominent business in the whole region.
-Although Finland belongs to the European Union and Norway to the North Atlantic Treaty Organization (NATO), the border is still free to cross with some restrictions according to the Schengen Agreement.
+Finland belongs to the European Union, and together with Norway to the North Atlantic Treaty Organization (NATO).
+The border is free to cross with some restrictions according to the Schengen Agreement.

 The Háldi region is an important destination of nature tourism.
 The border is easy to cross both on the road and in the backcountry.
 On Finnish side, there is a long tradition to hike up to Háldičohkka, or go to fish in mountain lakes and rivers.
 Most popular places of interest are close to Kilpisjärvi resort.
 The Three Nations' Border Point of Finland, Norway and Sweden is possible to reach by boat or hiking trough Malla Srict Nature Reserve.
 The famous Saana Fell is a top point for a hike.
 In Norway, most favorable activities are salmon fishing and a river boat trip to Mollisfossen waterfall in Reisa river.
 Also a hike from Kåfjord to the top of Háldi or to Gorsabroa, the bridge over one of the deepest gorges in Europe and visiting the town of Kautokeino, the Sámi center of Norway are very famous.
 These all have easy access from roads around the Háldi region.